-The Phillies Bridge Farm Project Board of Directors is excited to announce the return of Farmer Anne Eschenroeder!
-Anne was the very successful farmer at Phillies Bridge Farm Project for 3 seasons from 2010-2012.
-Working in a partnership with Anne’s new independent business Big Little Farm, we look forward to a season of abundant, beautiful produce, great community fun, excellent education programs, and generous service to those in need: the mission of this leading Community Supported Agriculture farm in the Hudson Valley since 1995!
+The Phillies Bridge Farm Project Board of Directors is excited to announce our new farmer Anna Elbon!
+We look forward to a season of abundant, beautiful produce, great community fun, excellent education programs, and generous service to those in need: the mission of this leading Community Supported Agriculture farm in the Hudson Valley since 1995!

-At Phillies Bridge Farm, we sell most of our vegetables through our Community Supported Agriculture (CSA) program, which fed over 200 local families in 2012.
+At Phillies Bridge Farm, we sell most of our vegetables through our Community Supported Agriculture (CSA) program, which fed about 150 local families in 2014.
 Joining our CSA is a great way to buy fresh, affordable, locally-grown produce while connecting to the community, to the land where the food is grown, and to the people who grow it.

 Community members become Shareholders in the farm by registering and paying for a “share” in advance of the growing season.
 In return, Shareholders receive a portion of the farm’s bounty once a week for six months, from late May or early June through mid-to-late November.
 (Exact start and end dates are determined by growing conditions.)